JNRowe/jnrowe.github.io/articles/tips/Disabling_cursor_blinking_in_GTK.rst

 Bonus related tip
 -----------------

-If you're really driven mad by the blinking cursor, and wish to disable it in the console too then add the next little snippet to your shell's startup file:
+If you’re really driven mad by the blinking cursor, and wish to disable it in the console too then add the next little snippet to your shell’s startup file:

 .. code-block:: bash